Platinum Album Certification Explained

 In the United States, platinum certification means that an album has sold 1 million copies or that a single has sold 2 million copies.
 The RIAA introduced multi-platinum certification in 1984 to acknowledge album sales higher than 1 million; the association also offers “diamond” certification for albums selling 10 million copies or more.

 But the RIAA does not automatically certify music sales.
 Record labels that want the data for marketing purposes must request it from the association.
 To certify record sales, the RIAA conducts audits of physical albums sold from information included in the musician’s royalty statement.
-Royalty statements include retail store and direct-to-consumer sales—such as mail-order catalogs—minus returns.
+Royalty statements include both retail store and direct-to-consumer sales—such as mail-order catalogs—minus returns.
 Each country that collects data on album sales has its own platinum album criteria.

 Platinum Certification Accuracy